-Attention deficit hyperactivity disorder (ADHD) may cause problems with a person’s understanding of object permanence.
-Object permanence refers to the ability to understand that objects exist when they are out of sight.
+Some people believe that attention deficit hyperactivity disorder (ADHD) is related to problems with object permanence.
+This refers to the ability to understand that objects exist when they are out of sight.

-Problems with object permanence can sometimes cause issues with relationships in children, adolescents, and adults with ADHD.
-That said, there are a number of things people can do to control this symptom of ADHD.
+In addition, some have claimed that problems with object permanence could cause issues with relationships in children, adolescents, and adults with ADHD.

 Object permanence, put simply, is the ability to understand that an object continues to exist, even though it can no longer be seen, heard or touched.